 Jake Gourley is T.F.
 South’s newly named Principal after serving 18 years in the classroom.
 He holds a B.A. in History with an English minor from Illinois State University and earned his M.A. in Educational Leadership from Chicago State University.
 Jake was awarded the prestigious Golden Apple Award for Excellence in Teaching in 2010 which permitted him to spend a semester sabbatical studying Leadership and Education at Northwestern University.
 He was community co-chair of the committee that successfully marketed a construction referendum that helped secure a $19 million state grant for modernization and expansion at all three District 215 campuses.
 In addition to his responsibilities at T.F.
 South, he serves as Vice President for the Lansing Association for Community Events, Chairs the Golden Apple Academy of Educators, and sits on the Board of Directors of both the Golden Apple Foundation and A.C.
 Jaacks Credit Union.
 He is a former President of Thornton Fractional Federation of Teachers Local #683.

-April Jerger, SHRM-CP, PHR
+April Jerger, SHRM-CP, PHR, CSBO

-Director of Human Resources
+Executive Director of Human Resources

 April has worked in the district's human resources department since 2008.
 Prior to working for District 215, April worked in human resources for the United States Postal Service.
 April is responsible for directing and managing the overall provision of human resources services, policies, and programs for the district including strategic planning, performance management, recruitment and retention, and problem resolution.
-She earned a Bachelor of Arts in psychology from the University of Nevada - Reno and a Master of Science in Education from Northern Illinois University.
+She earned a Bachelor of Arts in psychology from the University of Nevada and a Master of Science in Education from Northern Illinois University.

 Director of Facilities

-Tim has over 28 years of service within the maintenance departments of District 215, beginning his career as a Student Maintenance Worker at T. F. South.
+Tim has over 30 years of service within the maintenance departments of District 215, beginning his career as a Student Maintenance Worker at T. F. South.
 He then worked four years as a full-time Custodian at T. F. North before being promoted to Custodial Supervisor.
 After eight years of supervising, Tim transitioned to Maintenance Worker, which he enjoyed for the next eight years.
 In 2009, Tim was selected as the new Building Foreman at T. F. South.
 Tim has played an integral role in the successful completion of several major District-wide renovations, including the addition of a new gymnasium and 10 classrooms at the North campus.
 Tim has maximized energy efficiency through campus improvements, updated all aspects of building security to ensure safety, and has overseen HVAC updates at the South campus.
 In his newly appointed role as Director of Facilities, Tim manages the maintenance, grounds, and custodial functions in all five buildings in District 215 and supervises a staff of 45 in the daily operations of the facilities at each campus.

-Director of Student Services
+Assistant Superintendent of Student Services & Equity